-alarm The log level of log event <eventID> is set to Alarm. standard The log level of log event <eventID> is set to Standard. interaction The log level of log event <eventID> is set to Interaction. trace The log level of log event <eventID> is set to Trace. debug The log level of log event <eventID> is set to Debug. none Log event \(\) eventID \(\) is not recorded in a log.
+The log level of log event <eventID> is set to Alarm.

+The log level of log event <eventID> is set to Standard.

+The log level of log event <eventID> is set to Interaction.

+The log level of log event <eventID> is set to Interaction.

+The log level of log event <eventID> is set to Trace.

+The log level of log event <eventID> is set to Debug.

+Log event <eventID> is not recorded in a log.

-Specifies a log level for log event <eventID> that is different than its default level, or disables log event \(\) eventID \(\) completely.
+Specifies a log level for log event <eventID> that is different than its default level, or disables log event <eventID> completely.
 If no value is specified, the log event retains its default level.
 This option is useful when you want to customize the log level for selected log events.

-These options can be deactivated with the option Level-reassign-disable (see page 208).
+These options can be deactivated with the option Level-reassign-disable (see page 212).